wpswings/mwb-bookings-for-woocommerce/README.txt

 == Changelog ==

+= 3.4.1 - Released on 29 April 2025 =
+* New: Am/Pm slot for dual calendar date and time.
+* New: Compatibility with latest WP[6.8] and WC[9.8.2].
+* Fix: Global cost issue fix.

 = 3.4.0 - Released on 10 April 2025 =

-New: Option to select start day of the week.
+* New: Option to select start day of the week.
-New: Option to select language of the day of week and Months in the calendars.
+* New: Option to select language of the day of week and Months in the calendars.
-New: Compatibility with latest WC [9.7.1] and WP [6.7.2].
+* New: Compatibility with latest WC [9.7.1] and WP [6.7.2].

 = 3.3.3 - Released on 04 March 2025 =

-New: Option to hide/show general costs booking form.
+* New: Option to hide/show general costs booking form.
-New: Single calendar slot in AP/PM and 24hr slot.
+* New: Single calendar slot in AP/PM and 24hr slot.
-New: Compatibility with Subscription Plugin.
+* New: Compatibility with Subscription Plugin.
-New: WP [6.7.2] and WC [9.7.0] Update.
+* New: WP [6.7.2] and WC [9.7.0] Update.

 = 3.3.2 - Released on 06 February 2025 =